-Czech former world number four Berdych announces retirement
+Former world number four Berdych announces retirement

 Berdych’s one Grand Slam final came in 2010 when he was beaten by Rafael Nadal at the All England Club.

-He was part of the Czech side that won back-to-back Davis Cup titles in 2012 and 2013.
+He was part of the Czech team that won back-to-back Davis Cup titles in 2012 and 2013.

-The 34-year-old Berdych, who has not played since losing in the first round of the U.S. Open in August, announced his decision at the ATP Finals on Saturday.
+The 34-year-old Berdych, who has not played since losing in the first round of the U.S. Open in August, announced his decision at the ATP Finals.

+Berdych said it was his defeat by qualifier Jenson Brooksby in New York that convinced him it was time to quit.

+“I don’t know exactly the day and date, but it was very soon or very quickly after the U.S. Open this year, because really, just the feeling that I went through on my last official match, it’s been just one that told me, that’s it,” he said.